New Italy, New South Wales: History

-In 1882 Italian immigrants from the region of Veneto in northern Italy, most of them survivors of the ill-fated De Rays Expedition, took up a conditional purchase farm of 40 acre near Woodburn at what was initially called Cèa Venessia (Little Venice) and later renamed New Italy.
+In 1882 Venetian immigrants, most of them survivors of the ill-fated De Rays Expedition, took up a conditional purchase farm of 40 acre near Woodburn at what was initially called Cèa Venessia (Little Venice) and later renamed New Italy.
 By the mid-1880s, about 50 holdings of an aggregate area of more than 3,000 acres (12 km^{2}) were under occupation, and the Italian population of New Italy had increased to 250.
 It was a small farming community growing fruits and vegetables including grape vines.

 The school was opened in 1885 but ceased operation in 1933 due to decreasing enrolments.
 The New Italy settlers built mud brick houses, a church, school and community hall in traditional style of northern Italy.
 Due to its remote location the population of settlements was stagnant.
 In the 1930s a Park of Peace was established to remember the pioneers of the settlement.
 In the late 1950s the regional significance of the settlement began to be recognised.
 The Bicentennial Museum was opened in 1989.
 Following the World Expo in Brisbane in 1988 the Italian government presented the contents of their Expo Pavilion to the New Italy Centenary Committee and the Italian Pavilion at New Italy was opened in May 1993.
 The Museum presents the history of Italian migration to Australia and the memorabilia from the New Italy settlement.

 The Pavilion celebrates all Italian migrants and their contribution to the culture of Australia.